atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 Sidebar
 ~~~~~~~

-To the left of the map is a sidebar to control the map display.
+The sidebar on the left-hand side of the map provides some information and controls.

-**Forecasts**: Choice of model and display.
-All open models are displayed in the upper box.
-The lower left box changes the color scale, and the one on the right is the choice of the quantile to display (20%, 60% or 90%).
+**Forecasts**: Choice of method and its representation.
+All open methods are displayed in the upper box.
+The lower left box changes the color scale, and the lower right one offers the choice of the quantile to display (20%, 60% or 90%).

 .. image:: img/panel-forecasts.png
    :align: center

-**GIS layers**: Choice of display of open GIS layers.
-For the different layers, it is possible to change the following properties, if available:
+**GIS layers**: Display options for the opened GIS layers (right click).
+It is possible to change the following properties of the different layers, if available:

-* Visibility - whether the layer is visible or not by default.
+* Visibility - whether the layer is visible or not.
 * Transparency - 0% is opaque and 100% is fully transparent.
-* Color - is applied to lines or surfaces.
+* Color - it is applied to the layer features (lines & fill).
 * The thickness of the line - for the lines or perimeters of polygons.

 .. image:: img/panel-layers.png
    :align: center

-**Alarms**: Potentially critical situations.
-The different rows of the grid correspond to the different open models and the columns to the available deadlines.
-The displayed colors correspond to the highest ratio (rain value normalized by the rain of a selected return time) of all stations.
+**Alarms**: Shows the potentially critical situations.
+The different rows of the grid correspond to the different open methods and the columns to the available lead times.
+The displayed colors correspond to the highest value of all stations (worst case; precipitation value normalized by the rain of a selected return period).

 .. image:: img/panel-alarms.png
    :align: center